arp242/arp242.net/_posts/2019-06-10-censorship.markdown

-I mostly stopped posting on Reddit's /r/programming after being called a "moron", "idiot", "retard", "you must have an IQ lower than 65", "fucking suck at making software (and I guess generally anything)", "you're like the anti-vaxxer of front-end development", and was told that my opinion was "hate speech" in two separate recent incidents (both over a technical disagreement, wtf?!).
+I mostly stopped posting on Reddit's /r/programming after being called a "moron", "idiot", "retard", "you must have an IQ lower than 65", "fucking suck at making software (and I guess generally anything)", "you're like the anti-vaxxer of front-end development", and was told that my fairly nuanced views were "hate speech" in two separate recent incidents.

-It's not that I'm that sensitive, but if you spend a lot of time writing an article, make some software, or even spend some time making a (hopefully thoughtful) comment and you get told any of the above (which are all real quotes) then that's … not great.
-I don't get angry or "offended" but it's also not my idea of fun.
+I'm that sensitive or get offended easily, but I engaging with people like that is also not my idea of fun.
 If it happens a few times I'll stop coming back, as happened on /r/programming.

 Constructive dialogue can only happen if everyone feels respected, and can participate without the fear of being mistreated (belittling, aggressive